langchain-ai/langsmith-cookbook/testing-examples/pytest/README.md

 In this case, we are using LangChain's [runnables](https://python.langchain.com/docs/guides/expression_language/) to compose the prompt and a Claude-2 model from Anthropic.
 Since this is a pytest fixture, it will be called for each unit test by default.

-Now it's time to define the tests!
+Now it's time to define the test!

 #### Testing aggregate scores

-The first (and primary) way to test our chain is by comparing the aggregate "correctness" scores against a predefined threshold.
-We have found aggregate tests like this to be the most useful and reliable when developing and iterating on prompts and chains, since they permit some flexibility on individual test cases while still providing important information whenever changes are made somewhere in the chain.
+We will test our chain by comparing the aggregate "correctness" scores against a predefined threshold.
+We have found aggregate benchmarks like this to be the most useful and reliable when developing and iterating on prompts and chains, since they permit some flexibility on individual test cases while still providing important information about the average performance whenever changes are made somewhere in the chain.

-We recommend setting the threshold value based on your current best model (such as the one in production) to act as a regression test or based on a predetermined shipping threshold.
+You can set the threshold value based on your current best model (such as the one in production) to act as a regression test or based on a predetermined shipping threshold.

 The code for this test is below: